-Working with hundreds of advisors on social media marketing we’ve come to learn a few things and we get asked a lot of questions.
-One question we’re asked a lot is “what type of content so I share on social media?”
-Valid question!
+Working with hundreds of advisors on social media marketing, we’ve come to learn a few things and we get asked a lot of questions.
+One question we’re asked a lot is “what type of content should I share on social media?”

-When diving into the social media pool it’s important to remember that your audiences on each channel are going to be different.
-Which also means the content you share may be different across each channel – and that’s okay.
+When diving into social media, it’s important to remember that your audiences on each channel are going to be different.
+This also means the content you share may be different across each channel – and that’s okay.

 For example, if you take a look at the Twenty Over Ten Twitter and LinkedIn accounts, you’ll see that we post completely different things on each platform.
 But how do we decide what to share on which platform?
 Read on to learn exactly what types of content you should be sharing across popular social media platforms like Twitter, Facebook, and LinkedIn.

 What Should You Post On Social Media?

 The majority of advisors we work with are now most familiar with Facebook.
 Maybe you’ve had a personal Facebook page for some years now but you’ve never dabbled in it from a business/company perspective.
 They are very different.
 Like a brand on Facebook, it’s important to pay attention to what your audience likes and gravitates towards or engages well with.

 - Blog posts